arilia/reaper-scripts/Chords/README.md

    `reachords/` subfolder.
 2. Make sure REAPER's web server is enabled.
-3. From a browser on the same local network (including a tablet), open the web server address followed by `reachords/`.
+3. From a browser on the same local network (including a tablet), open the web server address followed by `reachords/chords`.
-4. For the lyrics go to `reachords/lyrics.html`.
+4. For the lyrics go to `reachords/lyrics`.

 ## Usage

 1. Add items to a `Chords` track (and optionally a `Lyrics` track) in your project.
-2. Run the `arilia_Reachords Export.lua` action in REAPER (you can assign it a keyboard shortcut, or trigger it whenever needed).
+2. Open/refresh the web page on your tablet.
-3. Open/refresh the web page on your tablet.
+3. The `arilia_Reachords Export.lua` action in REAPER should be running.
+You can do it manually from the action list or click on the dedicated button in the web interface

 ## Project status